jamf/Replicator/README.md

 * Moving an object will not change any of the names.
 Moving an object to a site on the same server will remove the object from its present site (of NONE) to the new site.
 Use caution as to not unintentionally unscope configuration profiles from current objects.
 Moving objects to another server will leave teh object as is on source server and create a new object in the site on the destination server.
 </br></br>

-The number of concurrent API operations (from 1 to 5), sticky sessions (when available), forcing basic authentication, color scheme, number of log files to retain, and number of servers can be remembered.
+The number of concurrent API operations (from 1 to 5), sticky sessions (when available), color scheme, number of log files to retain, number of servers can be remembered, toggling debug mode, and toggling analytic settings can be set.

 ![](./Replicator/images/appPrefs.png)
 </br>